NCAR/aircraft_projects/scripts/data_flow/readme.md

 `sync_from_ftp()` syncs data from FTP server to local directories.
 This function calls the `dir_check` function to ensure the required directories exist and iterates over the `proc_dict` dictionary to determine which data types need to be processed.
 For each data type that needs to be processed, it calls the `ingest_to_local` function to sync the data from the FTP server to the local `field_data` directory.
 It also calls the `distribute_data` function to distribute the synced data to other locations.

 `sync_from_nas()` syncs data from NAS.
 This function calls the `dir_check` function to check the directory, calls the `dist_raw` function to distribute raw data, calls the `dist_prod` function to distribute production data, and finally calls the `distribute_data` function with the arguments ['field_data', 'MTP'].

+## Testing for Developers

+How to run tests for push_data.py and sync_field_data.py.
+When edits are made, you can run tests to ensure everything is still functioning by running `./run_tests.sh`.

+### Test environment

+To run the tests for push_data and sync_field_data, you must have a test environment running python 3.12 or greater.
+You can create one using the testenv.yml file by running the following commands from the dataflow subdirectory:

+`conda env create -f test/testenv.yml`

+You can install the packages in the yml file manually with pip, or set up your own conda environment.
+Below is an example of a conda environment setup:
+ `conda create -n test_env python=3.12`
+ `conda activate test_env`
+ `conda install pytest, pytest-mock`
+ `pip install pyfakefs`

+ Then make sure to activate your environment with `conda activate test_env` or `source activate test_env` before running the tests.

+The environment variables for `$PROJECT`, `$PROJ_DIR`, and `$AIRCRAFT` must be configured to an existing project with a folder within the aircraft_projects repository for tests to run.

+### Running tests

+Run all tests in the aircraft_projects/scripts/data_flow/test/ directory by running `./run_tests.sh` from the data_flow/ directory with the active test environment.

+### Test Modules

+ 1. `test__setup.py` tests the instantiation of the setup class and make sure all of the constants passed to process are properly formatted.
+ 2. `test_push_data.py` sets up a testing environment using fixtures and mocks to ensure that the push_data module functions correctly under various conditions.
+It is structured to test the main functionality of the data pushing process, including reading flight and email information, handling environment variables, interacting with the filesystem, and sending emails.
+ 3. `test__zip.py` tests the SetupZip class and the zipping functiomality of the push_data script on a fake filesystem.
+ 4. `test_sync_field_data.py` sets up a testing environment using fixtures and mocks to ensure the functionality of the sync_field_data.py script.
+It makes sure that based on different configurations the correct functions and commands are called to ensure the data is syncing to the correct directories.